K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Conclusion

 \section{Conclusion}

 We introduced \ac{kvark}, a sensorless force observer that couples a probabilistic residual-torque model with a variance-aware disturbance Kalman filter.
-By (i) learning residual means and input-dependent variance from excitation data and (ii) adapting process noise via VB, the observer robustly down-weights uncertain virtual measurements and tracks time-varying disturbances.
+By (i) learning residual means and input-dependent variance from excitation data and (ii) adapting process noise via \ac{vb}, the observer robustly down-weights uncertain virtual measurements and tracks time-varying disturbances.
 Across two experimental settings (free vs. loaded trajectories and contact with an F/T-instrumented tool), \ac{kvark} reduced joint-space and Cartesian wrench errors relative to \ac{gp}- and \ac{nn}-based baselines while preserving low latency.

-Limitations include single-robot evaluation, limited analysis around near-zero velocities, and incomplete ablation of VB and variance components.
-Future work will include multi-robot validation, temperature-dependent friction drift, tighter treatment of static friction/stick–slip, and integrating variance-aware safety thresholds in impedance control.
+{Limitations include evaluation on a single robot and limited analysis near zero velocities.
+In the surfacing task, Cartesian wrench estimation accuracy remains limited, particularly in tangential directions, due to contact-related effects discussed above.
+We also currently use \ac{kmp} predictive variance as a heteroscedastic confidence term without explicitly separating aleatoric and epistemic uncertainty.
+Future work will include multi-robot validation, temperature-dependent friction drift, tighter treatment of static friction/stick–slip, and an explicit uncertainty decomposition to support variance-aware safety thresholds in impedance control.}

 The principled uncertainty quantification framework demonstrated in \ac{kvark} establishes a new paradigm for sensorless force estimation that advances both theoretical understanding and practical capabilities for next-generation collaborative robotics and human-robot interaction systems.